Click Here to Register

 File Preparation and Uploading

-Your entry should be saved as a .PDF and Concealed ID forms as a Word Document.
+Your entry should be saved as a .PDF and Concealed ID forms as a Word Document with your Abstract ID # as the file name.
 Remember do not include any information regarding the firm or those affiliated with the project.

 CLICK HERE to view an example of an award winning submittal.

 The submittal platform is provided by Cadmium.
-You will not be assigned an entry number as in the past.
-Once you register you will receive an email with your registration information.
-A link also will be provided should you want to update your submission.
+Once you register you will receive an email with your registration information that will allow you to return to Cadmium to upload your submittal for jury consideration.
+You will be assigned a separate Abstract ID # with every submittal you create; a link also will be provided should you want to update your submission.
 Please CLICK HERE for instructions on how to register.

 AXP candidates can receive up to credit hours for design competition entries.
 Candidates should fill out the Design Awards Verification form.
 This form is to certify that the AIACC Design Awards program meets the requirements of completing a design competition for AXP credit as defined in the AXP Guidelines.